 These guidelines are for presenters, chairs, and discussants.
 You can find all of the sessions in which you are participating by looking up your name here.
-Full information about the conference can be found at the conference webpage, where you can register, book a hotel room, or look at the detailed program (and find lots of additional helpful information).
+Full information about the conference can be found at the conference webpage, where you can register, look at the detailed program, and find lots of additional helpful information.

-In order to ensure there is sufficient time for audience feedback and discussion, presentations should last no longer than 13 minutes in sessions with four presenters, and discussants should have 10 minutes each (assuming two discussants).
-In sessions with three presentations, each paper should take at most 19 minutes and the discussant(s) will have 15 total minutes across the three papers.
-Below are examples of well-timed sessions; these sample sessions run from 10:15 – 11:45 am and assume perfect transition from one presenter to the next!
-Of course we expect there will be some slippage of time between presentations but want to include at least 10 to 15 minutes of audience discussion.
+To ensure there is sufficient time for audience feedback and discussion, presentations should last no longer than 13 minutes in sessions with four presenters, and discussants should have 10 minutes each (assuming two discussants).
+In sessions with three presentations, each paper should take at most 19 minutes and the discussant(s) will have 18 total minutes across the three papers.
+Below are examples of well-timed sessions; these sample sessions run from 1:45 – 3:15 pm and assume perfect transition from one presenter to the next.
+Of course, we expect there will be some slippage of time between presentations but want to include at least 10 to 15 minutes of audience discussion.

 Example Session Formats